kalviumcommunity/s46_Storobbery/Readme.md

 ## features

 1.dark mode
-2.Font size can be adjusted.
+2.Font size can be adjusted

 ## Deployed link